ChangeYourStrings

 What gauge for F# standard on 27-inch scale 8-string?

-What gauge for F# standard on 28.625-inch Ibanez Iron Label?
+What gauge for F# standard on a longer-scale 8-string?

-Step one gauge lighter across the board. .009–.068 handles F# standard on 28.625-inch scale at similar tension to a 27-inch scale running .009–.074.
-The longer Iron Label scale is the engineering benchmark for 8-string, it's the scale that lets F# standard feel natural rather than finger-fatigue heavy.
+Step one gauge lighter across the board.
+A .068 low handles F# standard on a 29.4-inch scale (Ibanez M80M / M8M Meshuggah signatures) or a 28-inch bass-side multiscale at similar tension to a 27-inch scale running a .074.
+The longer scale is what lets F# standard feel natural rather than finger-fatigue heavy.

 Who plays in F# standard?